rtcharity/resources.eahub.org/content/events/clubs-fair.md

    * Paper signup sheets and pens if you’re not using devices or if you run out of power
    * Food and water for your volunteers
    * EA-branded T-shirts for your volunteers
-   * Optional: [Lightning Giving Game](https://sites.google.com/d/1VlKHaZuLwPojNH2jbNtyYCyQLdJ5QdoD/p/1I0hwumXMTu012lKK9CMZcu-j-kceEXGh/edit) materials if you choose to run one of these games.
+   * Optional: [Lightning Giving Game](events/lightning-giving-game) materials if you choose to run one of these games.
 These are quick activities that involve giving $1 (or a similar amount in local currency) to each participant to donate to one of 2-4 charities.
 This takes longer than a standard clubs fair interaction, so this approach could result in fewer sign-ups, but it is novel, and allows individuals more time to interact with your group members.
 Lightning Giving Games might be a good choice for universities with slower-paced Clubs Fairs.
-See our guidance on running [Lightning Giving Games](https://sites.google.com/d/1VlKHaZuLwPojNH2jbNtyYCyQLdJ5QdoD/p/1I0hwumXMTu012lKK9CMZcu-j-kceEXGh/edit).

 <a name="during"></a>

 # During the Fair

 1. **Approach people**.
 If you’re aiming to maximise your number of sign-ups, you will need to attract people’s attention as they walk past your stall, rather than only speaking to people who approach you first.
 Calling out can feel awkward, but becomes much easier after a bit of practice.
 Read more about how to approach people in the pitch guides linked below.
-2. **Run the [Lightning Giving Game](https://sites.google.com/d/1VlKHaZuLwPojNH2jbNtyYCyQLdJ5QdoD/p/1I0hwumXMTu012lKK9CMZcu-j-kceEXGh/edit) with interested people if applicable.**
+2. **Run the [Lightning Giving Game](/events/lightning-giving-game) with interested people if applicable.**
 3. **Give your** <a href="#pitch">**pitch**</a>.
 4. **Stay motivated**.
 Make sure your volunteers take adequate breaks according to their needs.
 Some groups motivate themselves by keeping track of how many sign-ups or conversations you’re getting every 30 minutes.